JamFfm/TFTDisplay/README.md

 # Known Problems

->only for brewing-kettles not for fermentation until now
->there is an error after a while when painting the graph witch stops CBPI3: Error: too many open files
+>only for brewing-kettles not for fermentation until now.
+There is an error after a while (ca. 2h) when painting the graph witch stops CBPI3: Error: too many open files.
+Also the responce to clicks in the gui become delayed a bit.
+Could not fix it.
+Help is welcome.